Accurate Estimation of Mutual Information in High Dimensional Data: Results

 Figure~\ref{fig:high_dim_finite_stop} demonstrates overfitting for finite data in the high-dimensional teacher model of Fig.~\ref{fig:high_dim_infinite_main} (ground-truth MI of 4 bits).
 We track $I_{\rm InfoNCE}$ and $I_{\rm SMILE}$ on training and held‑out sets for $2^8=256$ ({\em undersampled}) and $2^{14}=16,384$ ({\em better sampled}) pairs of $K=500$-dimensional $X$ and $Y$ as training progresses.
 Because 64 epochs in the undersampled setting expose the network to the same number of examples as a single epoch in the better-sampled case (but with repetition), direct epoch counts are not comparable.
-In both regimes, the training curves start below the true MI and then rise (InfoNCE until its usual saturation) as the networks fit finer‑scale structure of the critics.
+All training curves start below the true MI and then rise (InfoNCE until the saturation) as the networks fit finer‑scale structure of the data distribution.
 Because the training curves show no clear inflection when they surpass the ground‑truth, common heuristics (fixed epoch counts or loss plateau) give no reliable stopping signal.
 In contrast, the test curves grow initially but soon collapse, revealing overfitting.

-To devise a better stopping rule, note that a neural critic gradually refines a smoothed approximation to the DV-optimal critic, and training time effectively sets the smallest resolved scale.
-Early stopping oversmooths and underestimates MI, whereas late stopping undersmooths, placing a spike at each training point, thus pushing the training MI high while the test MI falls.
-This mirrors kernel density estimation (KDE) of MI \cite{moon1995estimation}.
-The optimal resolution must depend on data complexity and sample size, so no fixed epoch rule can work universally.
+To devise a better stopping rule, note that the training time effectively sets the smallest scale resolved in the neural approximation of the DV-optimal critic.
+Early stopping oversmooths and underestimates MI, whereas late stopping undersmooths, thus pushing the training MI high while the test MI falls.
+This mirrors kernel density estimation (KDE) of MI \citep{moon1995estimation}.
+The optimal resolution must depend on data complexity and sample size, so no fixed epoch rule would work.

-In KDE-based MI estimation, one chooses the bandwidth that maximizes held-out likelihood \cite{margolin2006aracne}.
-Since the joint-density term dominates test error, this is the same as maximizing test MI.
-Analogously, we introduce the \textbf{max-test heuristic}: track the MI estimate on a test batch each epoch, pick the epoch where this test estimate peaks, and report the \emph{corresponding training MI} as the final value (see Appx.~\ref{app:explain_max_test_heuristic} for implementation details).
-To our knowledge this stopping strategy, which we use in all subsequent experiments, has not been formalized for neural MI estimation.
+In KDE MI estimation, one chooses the bandwidth that maximizes held-out likelihood \citep{margolin2006aracne}.
+Since the joint-density term dominates test error, this maximizes test MI.
+Analogously, our stopping heuristic is: track MI on a test batch each epoch, pick the epoch where this test value peaks, and report the corresponding \emph{training MI} as the estimate (see Appx.~\ref{app:explain_max_test_heuristic} for justification).
+To our knowledge, such a rule has not been formalized for neural MI estimation.